 Now you’ll be prompted to enter a description and the details of your goal.
 You can enter a suitable name and choose the right goal type.

-You’ll see four different goal types to choose from.
+You’ll see four goal types in Google Analytics.
 They are:

 - Duration: You can measure user engagement by treating time spent on a page as a conversion.

-- Event: You can treat user interaction like button click, video play, ebook download as a conversion.
+- Event: You can treat user interaction like button click, video play, form submission, ebook download as a conversion.

 You’ve successfully created a goal in Google Analytics.

 For a more in-depth walkthrough on creating all the different types of goals, head to the Google Analytics walkthrough.

 How to Track Google Analytics Goals Using MonsterInsights